flreuss/pythonmusic/docs/intro/installation.rst

 Requirements
 ------------

-This library requires a Python version ``>=3.11``.
-If Python is not present on the system, refer to the official `Python download page <https://www.python.org/downloads/>`_, or install Python with your operating system's package manager.
+This library requires a Python version ``>=3.11`` to be installed on your system.
+To install Python, refer to the official `Python download page <https://www.python.org/downloads/>`_, or install using your operating system's package manager.

-.. note:: If you are using an IDE with PythonMusic, such as `PyCharm <https://www.jetbrains.com/pycharm/>`_, the steps for checking the
-   Python version may not apply to you.
-Refer to your IDE's documentation on how to install Python.

 To check the installed Python version on your system, open a terminal or command prompt and use the command below: